chrisgscott/mosaic/TO_PROCESS.md

 - Column headers separated from data lose meaning
 - Semantic search on raw CSV data performs poorly
 - Users can't ask analytical questions about the data

+**Strategic Importance:**
+- Critical for financial analysis use cases
+- Some Mosaic implementations will be heavily spreadsheet-dependent
+- Key differentiator for enterprise customers
+- Should be positioned as advanced feature

 **Proposed Solution: Lightweight CSV Intelligence**